-(1) Armed Conflict: Claimant alleges that Iraq took him hostage in Kuwait on August 2, 1990 and held him hostage for 42 days, until September 12, 1990, when he was evacuated to the United States.
-In its first decision awarding compensation for hostage-taking under the 2014 Referral, the Commission held that during this entire period, Iraq was engaged in an armed conflict with Kuwait.
-Thus, Claimant satisfies this element of the standard.
+(1) Armed Conflict: Claimant alleges that Iraq took him hostage in Kuwait on August 2, 1990 and held him hostage for 49 days, until September 19, 1990, when Iraqi officials allowed him to leave Kuwait.
+In its first decision awarding compensation for hostage-taking under the 2014 Referral, the Commission held that during this entire period, Iraq was engaged in an armed conflict with Kuwait.16 Thus, Claimant satisfies this element of the standard.

 (2) Hostage-taking: To satisfy the hostage-taking requirement of Category A of the 2014 Referral, Claimant must show that Iraq (a) seized or detained him and (b) threatened him with death, injury or continued detention (c) in order to compel a third party, such as the United States government, to do or abstain from doing any act as an explicit or implicit condition for his release.
-Claimant satisfies this standard for the 42 - day period from August 2, 1990 to September 12, 1990.
+Claimant satisfies this standard for the 49-day period from August 2, 1990, to September 19, 1990.